 In the Early Years Foundation Stage (EYFS) at Loscoe Primary School and Nursery, we provide a stimulating learning environment which encourages our pupils to be independent, active learners and to learn through play and exploration.
 Continuous provision allows the children to take control of their learning and be independent by accessing their own choice of resources and making their own decisions.
 Our experienced EYFS staff encourage and extend learning through quality interactions within the continuous provision.
 At Loscoe we believe your child’s emotional needs are paramount to happiness and achievement and as such aim to create a caring, secure, natural environment where your child can thrive.

-Our exciting and engaging curriculum in our Reception class (Picasso Class) is based on the Cornerstones Curriculum which supports children to build upon the prior learning, skills and knowledge from the time spent in Foundation One (Nursery).
+Our exciting and engaging curriculum in our Reception class (Alps Class) is based on the Cornerstones Curriculum which supports children to build upon the prior learning, skills and knowledge from the time spent in Foundation One (Nursery).
 We also incorporate and follow the children's interests using the whole EYFS environment.
 Children have access to an outdoor learning environment and we regularly plan in teaching activities to incorporate our extensive school grounds.